-"He was absolutely crap" – Michael Owen slams former England manager Fabio Capello
+Michael Owen has accused former England manager Fabio Capello of ruining his international career.

 The Italian took over as Three Lions boss in January 2008, when Owen was plying his trade for Newcastle.